-All employees in the United States not covered by a collective bargaining agreement, including the NEOs, are automatically enrolled in the Company's 401(k) retirement savings plan ("401(k) Plan"), a tax-qualified plan, at a pre-tax matching contribution rate of 50% of each participating employees first 6% of eligible salary.
+All employees in the United States not covered by a collective bargaining agreement, including the NEOs, are automatically enrolled in the Company's 401(k) retirement savings plan ("401(k) Plan"), a tax-qualified plan.
 Employees may opt out of the plan or may elect to change their contribution in increments of 1% of pre-tax salary.
 Those employees who are covered by a collective bargaining agreement are also automatically enrolled in the Company's 401(k) Plan in accordance with the terms of each such respective agreement.
+Under the plan, the Company generally will match 50% of each employee's contributions, up to a maximum Company contribution of 3% of eligible salary.